-You’re about to become a very important person in the life of a greyhound rescued by GFNJ.
+You’re about to become a very important person in the life of a greyhound getting ready to be adopted through GFNJ.
 Instead of keeping our dogs in a kennel, we look for people like you to help them get a head start to a new life and, ultimately, to a forever home.
 While in your care, the grey will learn a lot, perhaps most valuable that people are kind and caring.
 The key to a successful transition from track life to living in a home is making your foster dog feel secure, comfortable and for them to understand what is expected of them.
 They look to you for direction.

 A reminder: once you were approved to become part of the GFNJ Foster Program, you should have had a conversation with our behavior expert, Heidi Gehret.
 If you haven’t, please contact her immediately.
 She will talk to you about helping your foster become part your household, learn the house rules and interact well with your own dogs, children and other family members.
 We guarantee that even experienced grey owners will learn a great deal from her.

 Here is the GFNJ contact information you will need: